zenhox/p4-quick/README.md

 └── tutorials         #### NOTE: this is tutorials directory and your workspace.
 ```

-Now you can cd to tutorials and enjoy the exercises that P4 work group providing to you!
+Now you can cd to tutorials and enjoy the exercises that P4 workgroup providing to you!